Preferred project: A federal-state-local partnership

 This project continues a partnership with the U.S. Army Corps of Engineers(USACE) to plan, design and construct improvements along 4.2 miles of Upper Penitencia Creek from the confluence with Coyote Creek to Dorel Drive.
 Part of the project will protect the area around the Bay Area Rapid Transit's Berryessa station near King Road, which would otherwise be subject to flooding.

 The natural creek channel will be preserved while adjacent existing open space and parkland will remain as recreational areas, only rarely taking the role as a temporary floodplain so that floodwaters do not enter surrounding neighborhoods and commercial areas.
 Proposed construction measures may include modified floodplains, levees, flood walls, bypass channels, and fish passage improvements.
-Existing District water supply facilities may also be modified to protect habitat and improve water supply reliability.
+Existing Valley Water water supply facilities may also be modified to protect habitat and improve water supply reliability.

-The $41.9 million ($48.9 million in inflated dollars) in local funding from Safe, Clean Water allows the District to move ahead with the planning, design and construction of the project.
+The $41.9 million ($48.9 million in inflated dollars) in local funding from Safe, Clean Water allows Valley Water to move ahead with the planning, design and construction of the project.